What Is Chronic Illness?

 Elevated Detoxification Requires Extra Nutrients

-Accelerated levels of detoxification can use up — churn through, even — the body’s nutrients quickly.
+Accelerated levels of detoxification can use up — churn through, even — the body’s nutrients.

 Minerals and B-vitamins are especially used up in heavy detoxification.

-As gut health begins to suffer, the endogenous production of B-vitamins in the gut will wane.
+As gut health begins to suffer, the endogenous production of B-vitamins by microbes will wane — and nutrients in food will be poorly absorbed.

 You Don’t Need To Worry About Detox Because You Have A Liver?